Will you write my essay for me?

 - Do I admire her work?

 Also, read testimonials.
-Speak with other writers who have worked with this editor.
+Speak with other writers who have worked with this coach.

 What made you decide to work with students in the process of preparing essays and personal statements for college applications?

 When I work with a young person during the time this essay composition is most commonly undertaken—right at the edge of launch into an independent life—I am witness to an emergence, a kind of birth.